leegeunhyeok/swc-plugin-react-native-esbuild-module/README.md

       plugins: [
         // Add plugin here.
         ['react-native-esbuild-module-plugin', {
-          // convert import statements to custom module system.
+          // Convert import statements to custom module system and remove export statements
           // Defaults to `false`
-          convertImports: true,
+          runtimeModule: true,
         }],
       ],
     },
-    externalHelpers: false, // You should disable external helpers when convertImport is `true` },
+    externalHelpers: false, // You should disable external helpers when runtimeModule is `true` },
 });
 ```